 We haven’t seen anything bad with the LG V30, G7, or the V40, until just recently.
 Users with the T-Mobile LG G7 in Europe and other regions are randomly experiencing bootloops.
 We’re hearing a quick update from T-Mobile should fix it, but we’ll have to wait and see.
 Hopefully this doesn’t become another widespread issue for LG.
 We’ll report back once we know more.

 There have been quite a few reports about backlight bleeding on the LG G7.
 That’s where users can see light bleeding through the sides of the phone and interfering with photos, video, or web browsing.

 Most notably, users see light shining through more than it should on the bottom right, near the home button.
 Or just the entire bottom area of the screen.
 Sadly, we don’t have anything good to report here.
 This isn’t something we can “fix” and we recommend you reach out to LG for a replacement device.
 Almost everything else on our list you can fix though, so here’s where we can help.

 How to Fix LG G7 WiFi Problems

 WiFi is another thing everyone complains about, but it’s rarely the phone itself.
 Usually, it’s a problem with the app, like Netflix or Google Play Music.
 From poor connectivity, drops, to even 5GHz not working right.
-We saw a lot of issues with WiFi on the LG G5, but the company fixed them with the G6 last year.
+We saw a lot of issues with WiFi on the LG G5, but the company fixed them with the G6 in 2017.

 Before we go any further into this guide, make sure to head to Settings > about phone > and check for updates and install any new software.
-LG will release several updates over the coming weeks and months to improve and refine the experience on this phone, and prepare it for Android Pie.
+LG has released several updates over the last few months to improve and refine the experience on this phone, and prepare it for Android Pie.